-9.4 Mandated Isolation or Self-Quarantine.
-Pursuant to Section 122.006 of the Texas Health and Safety Code, the City of Mesquite is authorized to adopt rules to protect the health of persons in Mesquite, including quarantine rules to protect its residents against communicable disease and the City may also provide for the establishment of quarantine stations, emergency hospitals and other hospitals.
+- 9.4 Mandated Isolation or Self-Quarantine.
+Pursuant to Section 122.006 of the Texas Health and Safety Code, the City of Mesquite is authorized to adopt rules to protect the health of persons in Mesquite, including quarantine rules to protect its residents against communicable disease and the City may also provide for the establishment of quarantine stations, emergency hospitals and other hospitals. - 9.4.1.

-9.4.1.
 ISOLATION of Individuals Testing Positive for COVID-19.
-If a person in a household has tested positive for COVID-19, the person shall be ORDERED TO ISOLATE FOR A PERIOD OF 14-DAYS at their residence or other appropriate location such as a medical facility, hospital, hotel, motel, shared rental, and similar facilities.
+If a person in a household has tested positive for COVID-19, the person is ORDERED TO ISOLATE, for a period of time consistent with the Centers for Disease Control ("CDC") recommendations, or as otherwise directed by their healthcare professional.
+Said isolation should be at their residence, or other appropriate location such as a medical facility, hospital, hotel, motel, shared rental, and similar facilities.

-All persons ISOLATING shall not leave to visit any public spaces including work, school, or any other community function, and shall not receive visitors or in-home services, other than a health department employee, physician, or health care provider, until cleared by a medical professional or until the mandated ISOLATION PERIOD OF 14-DAYS has passed from the date the individual tested positive for COVID-19.
-Persons may seek or receive medical services as needed from medical personnel and facilities.
+All persons ISOLATING shall generally not leave to visit any public spaces including work, school, or any other community function, and shall not receive visitors or in-home services, other than a health department employee, physician, or health care provider, until cleared by a medical professional, or until the ISOLATION PERIOD has passed from the date the individual tested positive for COVID-19.
+Persons may seek or receive medical services as needed from medical personnel and facilities, and may seek or receive other emergency services.

 Household of a Person that Tests Positive for COVID-19.
-All persons within the same household of someone testing positive for COVID-19 are ORDERED TO SELF-QUARANTINE FOR A PERIOD OF 14-DAYS at their residence or other appropriate location such as a medical facility, hospital, hotel, motel, shared rental, and similar facilities.
+All persons within the same household of someone testing positive for COVID-19 are ORDERED TO SELF-QUARANTINE, for a period of time consistent with the Centers for Disease Control ("CDC") recommendations, or as otherwise directed by their healthcare professional.
+Said quarantine should be at their residence, or other appropriate location such as a medical facility, hospital, hotel, motel, shared rental, and similar facilities.

-All persons in the household under SELF-QUARANTINE shall not leave to visit any public spaces including work, school, or any other community function, and shall not receive visitors or in-home services, other than a health department employee, physician, or health care provider, until cleared by a medical professional or until the mandated SELF-QUARANTINE PERIOD OF 14-DAYS has passed from the date the individual in the household tested positive for COVID-19.
+All persons in the household under SELF-QUARANTINE shall generally not leave to visit any public spaces including work, school, or any other community function, and shall not receive visitors or in-home services, other than a health department employee, physician, or health care provider, until cleared by a medical professional, or until the SELF-QUARANTINE PERIOD has passed from the date the individual in the household tested positive for COVID-19.
 This order to self-quarantine shall not apply to people in connection with military service, emergency response, health response, or critical-infrastructure functions, as may be determined by the Texas Division of Emergency Management, or workers included in Essential Healthcare Operations who may continue to work in accordance with CDC guidance.

-Persons may seek or receive medical services as needed from medical personnel and facilities.
+Persons may seek or receive medical services as needed from medical personnel and facilities, and may seek or receive other emergency services.

 9.5.
 On-line, Telephone, or Video Conference Participation in City Meetings.
 Residents and other persons may participate in City Council meetings, and any other Board or Commission meetings as described in the NOTICE of the meeting and/or the AGENDA.